ims-systems-00/ims-kb/docs/General Information/07 - Management Reviews/management_review.md

 ### Business Unit

 This page allows you to view KPIs linked to business functions.
-Basic and HoS Users can only view KPIs related to their own Business Unit, and the drop-down menu will reflect only one option.
+Basic and HoS Users can only view KPIs related to their Business Unit, and the drop-down menu will reflect only one option.

 On clicking the Business Unit for which you wish to view the KPIs, you will see a list of all the KPIs of that Business Unit.